Aeneas and Dido: The tragic love story at the dawn of Rome's history

 Comprising twelve books, this magnum opus of Virgil is the primary source of our knowledge about these characters.

-The 'Aeneid,' although influenced by the epic traditions of Homer's 'Iliad' and 'Odyssey,' is distinctly Roman in nature, setting forth a narrative that embodies the Roman virtues of duty, piety, and loyalty to the state.
+Aeneid, although influenced by the epic traditions of Homer's Iliad and Odyssey, is distinctly Roman in nature, setting forth a narrative that embodies the Roman virtues of duty, piety, and loyalty to the state.

-In the 'Aeneid,' Virgil chronicles the journey of Aeneas from the ashes of Troy to Italy's shores, weaving a heroic saga that reflects the political and cultural ethos of Augustan Rome.
+In Aeneid, Virgil chronicles the journey of Aeneas from the ashes of Troy to Italy's shores, weaving a heroic saga that reflects the political and cultural ethos of Augustan Rome.

-The tale of Aeneid and Dido unfolds primarily in Books 1 and 4.
-Aeneas's arrival in Carthage and his passionate affair with Queen Dido forms a pivotal subplot in the grand narrative.
+The tale of Aeneas and Dido unfolds primarily in Books 1 and 4.
+Aeneas's arrival in Carthage and his passionate affair with Queen Dido form a pivotal subplot in the grand narrative.

 However, their relationship is tinged with foreboding, as Aeneas's destiny calls him away from Carthage, leading to Dido's tragic end.